Terrorist who attacked NZ mosque traveled to Turkey before, official says

 "We believe that the suspect may have traveled to third countries in Europe, Asia and Africa," the official said, adding that Turkey is currently investigating the suspect's movements and contacts within the country.

-Earlier reports noted that the 28-year-old terrorist Brenton Tarrant traveled to Asia and Europe between 2009 and 2011 when he worked as a personal trainer.
+Earlier reports noted that Tarrant traveled to Asia and Europe between 2009 and 2011 when he worked as a personal trainer.

 The manager of the gym he worked at told ABC News that he was not interested in firearms back then and that she thought he probably changed during the years he spent overseas.